tjnorred/Playlist-Search-Microservice/README.md

 ## Run the server
 You can start the server with the default port (5555) or specify a custom port using the -p or --port argument.

-a) Using the default port:
+a.
+Using the default port:
 ```bash
 python server.py
 ```
-b) Specifying a custom port:
+b.
+Specifying a custom port:
 ```bash
 python server.py -p 8080
 ```